[Published on 07 January, 2004]

 Biometrics are nothing new, with fingerprints being used for

-more than 100 years as a form of identification.
-Smell is seen
+100 years as a form of identification.

 by security experts as having great potential.